ing-c/STA380-Intro-to-ML-Exercises/README.md

 > - Results: What evidence/results did your approach provide to answer the questions?
 (E.g. any numbers, tables, figures as appropriate.)
 > - Conclusion: What are your conclusions about your questions?
 Provide a written interpretation of your results, understandable to stakeholders who might plausibly take an interest in this data set.

+**Question**
+What main topics can we sort the documents in the Reuters corpus into?

+**Approach**
+I used K-Means to group the data into 7 clusters (based on the elbow curve) and then extracted the 15 most common non-stop words from each cluster.

+**Results**
+See [here](Q7/Reuters-Corpus.ipynb) for code and figures.

+The main topic of each cluster, which I identified by analyzing the common words, was:

+- Cluster 0: Oil Stocks & Trade
+    - Common words: dlrs, lt, pct, shares, oil, stock, share, trade, new, offer, first, dividend, price, last, also
+- Cluster 1: Shares & Sales Revenue
+    - Common words: shr, revs, qtr, dlrs, shrs, lt, mths, oper, st, sales, rd, th, share, jan, includes
+- Cluster 2: Food Export and Productions
+    - Common words: tonnes, wheat, sugar, corn, export, grain, ec, tender, exports, traders, usda, maize, tonne, production, department
+- Cluster 3: US Dollar and Japanese Yen Exchange
+    - Common words: pct, bank, rate, stg, money, market, dollar, rates, yen, rise, billion, rose, fed, japan, dealers
+- Cluster 4: Divident Payouts
+    - Common words: div, qtly, record, pay, prior, sets, dividend, payout, lt, quarterly, regular, payable, qtrly, raises, franklin
+- Cluster 5: Swiss Federal Reserves
+    - Common words: billion, dlrs, surplus, deficit, shr, francs, rose, loans, reserves, marks, trade, fed, fell, deposits, assets
+- Cluster 6: Financial Statements
+    - Common words: loss, profit, shr, revs, dlrs, qtr, oper, th, lt, shrs, includes, mths, sales, gain, st

+Looking at the cluster plots using both PCA and t-SNE, we can see that the clusters are not entirely distinct—there's some overlap between them.
+In the PCA cluster plot, clusters 0-5 show some overlap, with the most significant overlap occurring between clusters 3 and 4, which are almost indistinguishable.
+In the t-SNE plot, the clusters are somewhat more spread out, except for cluster 0, which overlaps with all the others.
+The only cluster that clearly stands out is cluster 6, which is interesting considering that many of its most important words have meanings that overlap with those in other clusters.

+**Conclusion**
+All of the documents in the Reuters corpus seem to discuss various aspects of the financial sector.
+Some focus on company shares and sales, others address specific industries like food and oil, while some explore interactions between international markets.
+The accumulation of such information can grow exponentially, so having a sorting method like clustering can help stakeholders better organize their information before making important financial decisions.
+The clustering method I chose is not entirely accurate, as there is significant overlap between topics in different clusters.
+This is partly because I did not use a token that accounts for all variations of the same financial terms.
+For example, the word "shares" can appear in these documents as "share," "shr," and "shrs," which are treated as separate words by the token I am using.
+By using a better token or consulting a financial expert to combine related tokens into single types, the filtering of words can be cleaner, leading to more accurate clusters.
+Once organized properly, stakeholders can more easily access the information they need without having to sift through the plethora of documents.

 ## 8. Association rule mining
 > Find some interesting association rules for these shopping baskets.
 The data file is a list of shopping baskets: one person's basket for each row, with multiple items per row separated by commas.
 Pick your own thresholds for lift and confidence; just be clear what these thresholds are and say why you picked them.
 Do your discovered item sets make sense?
 Present your discoveries in an interesting and visually appealing way.